Beginning Class:

 (Weekly Drop-In classes are pay as you go)

 Training in the Utility Class is performed off leash and with verbal and nonverbal (hand signal) commands.
 The Utility Class is for the master trainer and the veteran dog.
-Some of the exercises tackled in this one-hour session are the stand, stay, down, sit, and come commands utilitizing hand signals, the selection by scent alone of the handler's article (metal and leather) from among other articles, and retrieving one of three gloves as directed by the handler.
+Some of the exercises tackled in this session are the directive Jumping over a Flat and High Bar Jumps, commands utilizing hand signals, (Stand, Stay, Down, Sit and Recall), the Selection by Scent alone of the handler's article (metal and leather) from among other articles, and retrieving one of three gloves as directed by the handler.

 (Weekly Drop-In classes are pay as you go)